NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

   large (e.g., if the client specified `MONDO:0000001: disease or disorder`), the server SHOULD return a runtime error gracefully.

-## Specifying permitted and excluded KPs to an ARA
+## Specifying permitted and excluded sources to an ARA
 - The proper syntax for specifying or excluding specific knowledge sources (infores CURIEs) to an ARA MUST be done via a `sources` constraint on a QEdge within the `constraints` object.
 The following is a complete Query example that disallows the use of SemMedDB: